5 Tips to Help Businesses Avoid Unfair Dismissal Claims

 • Refusing to give up working time rights

-It can be tempting for an employer to assume that avoiding Unfair Dismissal claims is easy once they know the legally fair reasons they can rely on to dismiss an employee However, the procedure followed to carry out the dismissal is just as important and is often where employers fall down.
-Ensuring that an employee is involved throughout the process, is allowed to be accompanied to meetings and is given the right to appeal any outcome are just some examples of key procedural requirements that need to be met.
+It can be tempting for an employer to assume that avoiding Unfair Dismissal claims is easy once they know the legally fair reasons.
+However, the procedure followed is just as important and is often where employers fall down.
+Ensuring that an employee is involved throughout the process, is allowed to be accompanied to meetings and is given the right to appeal any outcome are just some examples of key procedural requirements.

-Below are 5 management tips to help employers manage dismissals so that the potential for an Unfair Dismissal claim is minimised:
+Below are 5 tips to help employers manage dismissals so that the potential for a claim is minimised:

-• Depending on the wording of the contract, if there are legitimate concerns about a new employee, it may be possible to extend the period or dismiss them at the end of it.
+Depending on the wording of the contract, if there are legitimate concerns about a new employee, it may be possible to extend the probationary period or dismiss them at the end of it, before they accrue two years of service.

-• If an employee has raised a grievance or claim in the past, ensure that any further allegations against that employee are dealt with fairly and without influence from the previous issues, to avoid Victimisation.
+If an employee has raised a grievance or claim in the past, ensure that any further allegations against that employee are dealt with fairly and without influence from the previous issues, to avoid a claim of Victimisation.

 Next Steps

-• Risk is prevented through greater awareness of the correct approach to employment matters
+• Risk is prevented through greater awareness of the correct approach.

 With the help of specialists, employers can take practical and considered steps to minimise the risk of Unfair Dismissal claims.